(Last Updated on : 03/07/2017)

 Etymology of Subarnarekha River

 .
-Then it flows for shorter distances through Paschim Medinipur district
+It then covers short distances through Paschim Medinipur district

 in West Bengal and Balasore district

-of Odisha.
-Then it finally joins the Bay of Bengal
+in Odisha.
+Subarnarekha River finally joins the Bay of Bengal

 Tributaries of Subarnarekha River

-The major tributaries of this river are Kharkai
+The major tributaries of Subarnarekha River are Kharkai River

-The river crosses through areas with extensive mining of copper and uranium ores.
-Thus it gets polluted due to the unplanned mining activities.
-This Subarnarekha River is the lifeline of tribal communities
+and uranium ores takes place.
+Thus, the river gets polluted due to the unplanned mining activities.
+Subarnarekha River is the lifeline of the tribal communities